 Threshold assessment is intended to reward good teachers who want to remain in the classroom.
-Access to the upper pay scale is changing from 1 September.

 - you are highly competent in all elements of the relevant teacher standards